 PACKAGE_ARCH = "${MACHINE_ARCH}"

-DEPENDS = "virtual/libc libgcc virtual/${MLPREFIX}compilerlibs zlib"
+DEPENDS = "virtual/libc libgcc virtual/${MLPREFIX}compilerlibs zlib zstd-native"

 inherit deploy nopackages